ForestHouse2316/DynamicCrawler/README.md

 Only is shape of donation allowed.
 * For educational end, the project is based on GPLv3 License.
 Anyone hwo apply this into other project, please go public your source code.
+* All can contribute to improve this app, creating new branches.
+* This is not the app for hacking.
+We prohibit any shape of malicious behaviors and will try to block that.
+Also this can be punished by each countries judiciary.
+(e.g. Spam bot / Maliciouse comments / Stealing personal information / Internet scam / etc.)

+---

+## Preview

+[Main Page]
+[Code Edit]
+[Code Execution]
+[Code Sharing]
+[Tutorial]
+[Setting]